 Tuesday, July 5, 2016

 What's wrong with Christmas?
-Part 4
+Part 4, the wise men and the star

 So far in this series we've discussed the pagan roots of Christmas treesSanta Claus, and celebrating Jesus' birthday.